44351-w22/protech-adaptation-game-sounds-good-studios/README.md

 # Escape The Belladonna

 This game was made over the course of 4 months as a part of the Northwest Missouri State University Foundations of Game Development class.
-It was contributed to by Daniel Crowley, Jacob Daleske, and Turbo Mair.
+It was contributed to by Daniel Crowley, Jacob Daleske, Phillip Lyons, and Turbo Mair.

 Escape the Belladonna is an adaptation of a board game designed by the "Sapphire Serpents" of the protech writing class at Northwest.
 The goal of the game is simple: Be the first player out of 4 to escape.